mikejoyceio/website-optimization/README.md

 ##Build

-The [Brunch](http://brunch.io) HTML5 build tool built the files in this project.
+The [Brunch](http://brunch.io) HTML5 build tool was used to concatenate and minify scripts and style sheets.

 ######Install Brunch